OpenHantek/OpenHantek6022/utils/signed-windows-inf-files/README_INSTALL.txt

 appear as "Windows Driver Package - ODM (Hantek6022...)
 USB".

-If other bindings appear in "Device Manager" and need to be removed, ight-click on the device, perform "Uninstall device", optionally (suggested) tick "Delete the driver software for this device", confirm.
+If other bindings appear in "Device Manager" and need to be removed, right-click on the device, perform "Uninstall device", optionally (suggested) tick "Delete the driver software for this device", confirm.